developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/licensing/index.md

 > **For more information, including hardware requirements and setup instructions, download the appropriate Local License Server Administration Guide from the [Zebra License Management support portal page](https://www.zebra.com/us/en/support-downloads/software-licensing.html)**.

 ### BEFORE BEGINNING
-* **Install and configure Local License Server** according to the [relevant admin guide](https://www.zebra.com/us/en/support-downloads/software-licensing.html)
+* **Install and configure Local License Server** according to the [relevant admin guide](https://www.zebra.com/us/en/support-downloads/software-licensing.html).
-* **Acquire a `.BIN` file containing licenses** (Activation IDs) from Zebra License Server for all devices to be licensed
+* **Acquire a `.BIN` file containing licenses** (Activation IDs) from Zebra License Server for all devices to be licensed.
-* Ensure target devices are connected to the Local Licensing Server
+* Ensure target devices are connected to the Local Licensing Server.

 #### `IMPORTANT PERSISTENCE NOTES:`
 * **To use StageNow to persist license keys on the device following an Enterprise Reset**: